 The banks got it.
 They turned it into a kind of money backed by debt, essentially phony money that wasn't backed by real productivity.
 That essentially led to the boom and that subsequently led to the bust.

-Very unsuitable sites were developed around remote villages, flood planes— completely unacceptable sites got planning permission from 'connected' politicians, essentially.
+I'm an architect, so I'm interested in the physical effects of this: Very unsuitable sites were developed around remote villages, flood planes— completely unacceptable sites got planning permission from 'connected' politicians, essentially.
 And houses were built.
 And people occupied them, certainly in the earlier part of the boom.
 In the later part, nobody would buy them, so we now have 'ghost' estates.

 Most of our new housing was built speculatively, similar to the UK in that regard.
 In other words, the builders built them and then they'd look for the buyers.
 Except for the one-off houses —if you had lived in a rural area or your family had access to land— but most of the rest is built speculatively, so there was very little commissioned and that has an effect on the final form.

-So you get identical houses, practically.
-Cul-de-sac estates.
+So, you get identical houses, practically, Cul-de-sac estates.
 An 'estate' is an invented spatial form, very different from the kind of village or town form that we had in Ireland before.
 Of course, we had many, many one-off houses arising from the fact that people thought that a large house—a property, is wealth you never loose.
 That, in many cases where young people got land for nothing from their parents, instead of saving money and building a normal-sized house- 1500 sq. ft., they instead built what they considered a normal-sized house which was 3000 sq. ft.
 So they invested all of their money in constructing fancy mansions for themselves - 5 bedrooms.
 These are young people who aren't even married.
 And, in general, because of this attitude —we got from the Americans— that if you own your land you can do whatever you like with it and that is somehow part of our tradition.
 It was very difficult to oppose them.

 The environmental groups that did try to oppose them were demonized; placards and intimidation and editorials in the newspaper, and so on.
 So, during that time, you could make money simply by the conversion of the land from agricultural use to a higher use — to housing use, that's where your money is made.
 Or, if you converted an inner city site, an urban site, from a lower use to a higher use, or a higher density use, that's where your money was made.
 You lost money on construction and design: that was the view of the developers, generally speaking, so they minimized that.
 Now, in Dublin, where there was more competition, the design quality did go up because you were using existing sites that had high value already, so you had to distinguish yourself with design and construction quality, but in general, we built 50% of our existing stock during that period of time and we got lousy buildings.
-We did not build them to the energy standard that…[video stream cut short.]
+We did not build them to the energy standard …[video stream cut short.]